 This can also mean exploring new platforms.
 Recently, The New York Times has had success with their experiments in audio.
 Like many other publishers, they are giving audio a high priority in their digital strategy.
-Their podcast ‘The Daily’ is a bonafide hit with over 200 million downloads, and they’ve also tried content packages for both Alexa and Google Home.
+Their podcast ‘The Daily’ is a bonafide hit with over 200 million downloads, and they’ve also tried content packages for smart speakers.

 Media innovation analyst @ Twipe

 Never miss a story, subscribe to our weekly newsletter.